project-gemmi/gemmi/docs/mol.rst

 * segment ID (columns 73-76)
 * hybrid-36_ encoding of sequence IDs for sequences longer than 9999 (although we are yet to find an examples for this)
-* hybrid-36_ encoding of serial numbers for 99,999+ atoms.
+* hybrid-36_ encoding of serial numbers for more than 99,999 atoms.

 .. _hybrid-36: http://cci.lbl.gov/hybrid_36/